Popping a crackling in our speakers is sure to raise concerns regardless of what we’re listening to.

 So rather than teleporting, the driver attempts to move as fast as it can between the two locations at the current interrupt.
 This results in a popping or clicking sound.

 What happens if the current interruptions happen very often, as is the case with faulty lead wires?
-Let’s have a look in a diagram below:
+Let’s have a look at the diagram below:

 In this case, there are two points in time in which the audio signal is interrupted.